Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_sagemaker_canvas_with_snowflake_for_genai/getting_started_with_sagemaker_canvas_with_snowflake_for_genai.md

 Now let's try producing some plots, type "plot interest rate against loan amount" and now you can see a plot that you can download along with the code that was used to produce it!
 ![](assets/correlationplot.png)

-Let's product a time series plot by typing "plot the monthly loan amount".
+Let's produce a time series plot by typing "plot the monthly loan amount".
 You should produce a plot that looks like this:
 ![](assets/monthlyloan.png)

 You can see how valuable chat with data is for doing some exploratory analysis very quickly or you can produce formal analyses using plain text and download many of the artifacts.